nikhilbsardar/Nikhil-B-Sardar.github.io/_pages/about.md

 **INTRODUCTION**

 * A PhD research scholar at IIT Roorkee in the department of hydro and renewable energy.
-* Project title: Cyber Security in Electrical Vehicles.
+* PhD Project title: Cyber Security in Electrical Vehicles.
 * Proficiency in MATLAB, Simulink and Programming.
 * My research and patent work have helped me improve my skills in power systems, distribution systems and Power Electronics, which I am enthusiastic about.